 It is used to provide a means through which your site visitors can get in touch with you to raise an issue, inquire about your products/services, or even demand a refund.

 Contact forms usually have fields that require respondents to input their name, email address, phone number, or any other relevant contact information.

-Lead generation form
+2. Lead generation form

 This type of form is exactly what it sounds like – a web form that converts site visitors into leads.

 This type of form allows customers visiting your website to place orders, input billing and shipping details, and provide their contact information.